Discover the geological wonders and historic heart of Capitol Reef National Park on guided tours along its iconic Scenic Drive.

 Capitol Reef National Park, a landscape sculpted by time and the forces of nature, invites exploration through its stunning Scenic Drive.
 This 24-mile paved road winds through the heart of the Waterpocket Fold, a 100-mile-long wrinkle in the Earth's crust, revealing a breathtaking panorama of colorful cliffs, deep canyons, petrified forests, and ancient Native American rock art.
 Capitol Reef Scenic Drive tours are designed to immerse visitors in this geological marvel, offering a convenient and insightful way to experience the park's most prominent features.
 These guided excursions go beyond simply driving.
 Expert guides often share the park's rich history, from the Fremont culture that once thrived here to the early Mormon settlers who established orchards in Fruita.
 They can point out significant geological formations, explain the processes that shaped the landscape over millions of years, and help spot wildlife that calls this rugged terrain home.
 For those seeking a deeper understanding of Capitol Reef's unique ecosystem and cultural heritage, a guided tour is an invaluable way to connect with the park's essence, navigating its accessible wonders with ease and gaining knowledge that might otherwise be missed.

-Discover our top picks for capitol reef scenic drive tours in Capitol Reef National Park
+Looking to book?
+View all available capitol reef scenic drive tours in Capitol Reef National Park with live pricing and instant confirmation.

 Gain insights into the park's geology, history, and ecology from knowledgeable local guides.